acemod/ACE3/docs/wiki/feature/atragmx.md

 ### 3.3 Example with Truing tool

+> This process is called “Truing Drop”, or simply “Truing”.
+It involves taking 2 or 3 real flight data points (finding bullet drop at 2 or 3 places along its flight) and feeding it into the calculation parameters. **[Horus manual p.23]**

-> The Truing Drop function is opened from ATrag’s main screen by selecting “Options” [...], then selecting “Truing Drop” from the menu that appears. **[Horus manual p.23]**
+> The Truing Drop function is opened from ATrag’s main screen by selecting “Options” [...], then selecting “Truing Drop” from the menu that appears.

 > With C1, you can also insert the new BC into the C1 table (with the target range value), or you can replace the C1 table with the following values:
 > 1. first entry: Zero Range, original C1.